survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 ## Conclusion

 Webpack can consume most npm packages without a hitch.
 Sometimes, though, some patching might be required.
-Fortunately its resolution mechanism is patchable enough and you can modify the way it brings source to your project if needed.
+Fortunately, its resolution mechanism is patchable enough and you can modify the way it brings source to your project if needed.

-In the next chapter we'll discuss how to author your own npm packages.
+In the next chapter, we'll discuss how to author your own npm packages.
 It's the other side of the same coin and worth understanding if you won't end up authoring packages of your own.